Walnut Shell Brass Polishing Media

 Ground walnut shell reptile bedding sold at pet stores is sometimes use as a brass cleaner by people who are concerned about price.
 However, this reptile bedding has much larger particles than walnut shell media that has been crushed down to a smaller more effective size for brass polishing.
 The larger particle size can still clean your brass but it will take longer to get the job done and may get caught in necked casings requiring you to manually remove the media.

-This video shows how to use, and how well, corn cob media works in a Thumler's UV-10 vibratory tumbler.
+This video shows how to use, and how well, walnut shell media works in a Thumler's Model B tumbler.

 Walnut Shell Media in Vibratory and a Rotary Tumblers